use-ink/ink-alliance/tutorials/contribute/ideas.md

 - **Title**: Using Subxt to Interact with Subxt
   - **Description**: Guide the developer how to integrate Subxt with ink! smart contracts.
 This tutorial covers setup, basic usage, and an example.

-- **Title**: Cross Contract Calling
-  - **Description**: This tutorial covers the multiple syntax options for calling one contract from another, their workflows, and best practices, with examples to clarify setup, execution, and common pitfalls.

-- **Title**: Ink! and XCM
-  - **Description**: An introduction to using ink! with Cross-Consensus Messaging (XCM) for cross-chain interactions, based on [ink!’s XCM basics](https://use.ink/basics/xcm).
-Covers what XCM is, how ink! contracts can send or receive XCM messages, and a simple example of cross-chain communication.